• Skip to primary navigation

 A hand sprinkling some spice on the flour bowl to coat the veal before searing

-To coat the veal, mix the flour, spices, and herbs together in a bowl.
+To coat the veal, mix the flour, spices, and herbs together in a shallow dish.
 I love a blend of fresh herbs and dry spice for ultimate flavor and fresh taste.

 The bowl of flour with fresh herbs, spices and parmesan ready for coating the veal